Tips to Prepare Your Children to Return to School After COVID-19

 While less likely than adults to experience severe illness and hospitalization due to COVID-19, children and teens have nonetheless felt (and continue to feel) the effects of the pandemic.
 The impact is evident at Lurie Children’s and other hospitals as the number of children and adolescents needing hospital care for mental and behavioral health issues has increased over the past year, as has the number of families seeking outpatient treatment for their children.

-Despite efforts by teachers and parents, this past school year posed a myriad of challenges to learning for so many students.
-Learning from home has become their new normal, and they will need empathy and support through the transition back to school.
+Despite efforts by teachers and parents, the past few school years posed a myriad of challenges to learning for so many students.
+They will need empathy and support through the transition back to school.

 “The toll on children and teens is not surprising.
 Relationships with friends, participation in sports and extracurricular activities, and connections to family, school, and spiritual communities are some of the most essential factors that protect youth health,” says Dr. Lisa Simons, Attending Physician in the Potocsnak Family Division of Adolescent and Young Adult Medicine.
 “There’s also much to be said for daily schedules, getting bodies up and moving, routine human contact and sleep, all of which, for many, were disrupted by COVID-19.
 So, for a million reasons, preparing for returning to classrooms this fall is imperative.”

 The degree of adjustment depends on the child, but Dr. Simons provided eight ways you can help.